ruchira-jambhulkar/Sentiment-Analysis/README.md

 In this project, we take one review as example to understand the need of cleaning the text.
 The following text cleaning techniques are used:

-1. Removal of HTML contents like "<br>".
+1. Removal of HTML contents.

 2. Removal of special characters (\) and punctuations.